harness/developer-hub/release-notes/feature-flags.md

  - Wrap log statements with if statements.
 (FFM-11557)
  - `SeenTargets` cache memory improvements.
 (FFM-11549)
  - Sort rules when retrieving instead of per evaluation.
 (FFM-11585)
- - Remove Rules sorting from evaluation path.
+ - Remove rules sorting from the evaluation path.
 (FFM-11597)

 **Fixed issues**:
  - Fixed an issue where streams would not remain open for longer than 60 seconds when the SDK is running .NET 4.8: